 - Forgot to mention major construction projects that are occurring nearby.

-- Property is cluttered.
+- The property is cluttered.

 - Didn’t provide beach towels.

 - Drains are clogged.

 - Charged a ridiculously high cleaning fee but then complain when guests leave the unit dirty.

 1. Provided No Toilet Paper (Or 1 Roll)